opencv/opencv/modules/ml/doc/random_trees.rst

 -----------------
 .. ocv:function:: double CvRTrees::predict(  const Mat& sample,  const Mat& missing=Mat() ) const

+.. ocv:function:: float CvRTrees::predict( const CvMat* sample, const CvMat* missing = 0 ) const

     Predicts the output for an input sample.

+    :param sample: Sample for classification.

+    :param missing: Optional missing measurement mask of the sample.

-The input parameters of the prediction method are the same as in ``CvDTree::predict``  but the return value type is different.
+The input parameters of the prediction method are the same as in :ocv:func:`CvDTree::predict`  but the return value type is different.
 This method returns the cumulative result from all the trees in the forest (the class that receives the majority of voices, or the mean of the regression function estimates).

 .. index:: CvRTrees::predict_prob